Carnegie Libraries in Michigan

 (L) Early Wayne Paper Printing & Box postcard.

 (R) Photo postcard.

-Please stand up if you are the real Cadillac Carnegie building.
 The 1903 building now serves as the Wexford Historical Museum.
 The library is now known as the Cadillac Wexford County Public Library, and even has 4 branches, small they may be.